libtcod/python-tcod/docs/tcod/getting-started.rst

 The next example shows a more advanced setup.
 A maximized window is created and the console is dynamically scaled to fit within it.
-If the window is resized then the console will be replaced by a new dynamically sized console.
+If the window is resized then the console will be resized to match it.

 Because a tileset wasn't manually loaded in this example an OS dependent fallback font will be used.
 This is useful for prototyping but it's not